Friction Materials

 Shoe

-A steel semicircular form coated with a friction agent that presses against the inside of a drum when activated.
+A curved steel component lined with friction material that presses against the inside of a brake drum when activated, creating the force needed to slow or stop the wheel.

 Squeal